Claim Reward When You Purchase a Power Product

 • Keep the wiring from the power supplies to the load as short as possible and twist or bundle the leads to reduce lead inductance and noise pickup.
 The goal is to minimize the loop area or physical space between the + and - output leads from the power supply to the load.

 Set the voltage setting of the supply operating in CV mode slightly lower than the voltage setting of the supplies operating in CC mode.
-The reason is that the supply set higher in voltage will push current into the load until it hits CC mode.
+The supply set higher in voltage will push current into the load until it hits CC mode.
 After the supply reaches CC mode, its output voltage will reduce to the level of the other connected power supply’s voltage.
-Those supplies will then regulate in CV mode and contribute the remaining load current.
-The paralleled supplies must end up in different operating modes, CV or CC.
+Those supplies will then be regulated in CV mode and contribute to the remaining load current.
+The paralleled supplies must end up in different operating modes, such as CV or CC.
 Otherwise, they will fight with each other for control, and one will win, or they will oscillate the control back and forth, which is not desirable.

 Want help or have questions?